Hiring an intern at your company is a great way to give a college student or new professional some hands-on experience in your industry.

 The Law on Unpaid Interns

-The 6-Point Test for Hiring Unpaid Interns
+The DOL’s Six-Factor Test for Unpaid Interns

 - The internship must be similar to training that would be given in an educational environment;